10 striking looks for hallways and stairs

 The floor is a good place to start.
 Carpet and tiles are an obvious choice due to high traffic, but as it’s the first place visitors will see, take the opportunity to be a little more inventive.
 Layered rugs will elongate the length of the hall and draw the eye through to the end.
 You could also add a border to a patterened tiled floor to give it another dimension, or paint the skirting boards in a bright colour to ‘frame’ the space.

 Wallpaper can be a striking addition, but be careful to choose a design that isn’t too overwhelming if your hall is narrow or you have a low ceiling.
-Alternatively, add interest to the longest wall with a series of identically framed photographs, perhaps charting a sunset or event, which will lead the viewer on a journey through the space.

 The staircase is often the focal point of a hallway, so be sure to create a real showstopper.
 Tailor the finish to suit your style — concrete will create a modern, urban vibe while also being very hardwearing and cold rolled steel is another option that would give the space an industrial edge.
 If colour is your thing, a bold and graphic stair runner will liven up your stairs while protecting them from the wear and tear of daily traffic.
 Be bold in your choice of pattern as a runner will not overwhelm the space and is a great way of creating impact.